zzxwill/oss/intl.en-US/Tools/ossutil/Quick start.md

         Input the stsToken：
         ```

         -   **endpoint**: Indicates the endpoint of the region where the bucket belongs to.
-For more information, see [Regions and endpoints](../../../../reseller.en-US/Developer Guide/Endpoint/Regions and endpoints.md#).
+For more information, see [Regions and endpoints](../../../../intl.en-US/Developer Guide/Endpoint/Regions and endpoints.md#).
-        -   **accessKeyID**: For more information about how to view the AccessKeyID, see [Create an AccessKey](../../../../reseller.en-US/General Reference/Create an AccessKey.md#).
+        -   **accessKeyID**: For more information about how to view the AccessKeyID, see [Create an AccessKey](../../../../intl.en-US/General Reference/Create an AccessKey.md#).
-        -   **accessKeySecret**: For more information about how to view the AccessKeySecret, see [Create an AccessKey](../../../../reseller.en-US/General Reference/Create an AccessKey.md#).
+        -   **accessKeySecret**: For more information about how to view the AccessKeySecret, see [Create an AccessKey](../../../../intl.en-US/General Reference/Create an AccessKey.md#).
         -   **stsToken**: This is option is required only when you use a temporary STS token to access the OSS bucket.
 Otherwise, you can leave the value unspecified.
-For more information about how to generate an STS token, see [Temporary access credential](../../../../reseller.en-US/Developer Guide/Upload files/Authorized third-party upload.md#section_dvv_hkb_5db).
+For more information about how to generate an STS token, see [Temporary access credential](../../../../intl.en-US/Developer Guide/Upload files/Authorized third-party upload.md#section_dvv_hkb_5db).

-            **Note:** For more information about the configuration file, see [Modify the configuration file](#config)
+            **Note:** For more information about the configuration file, see [Modify the configuration file](#config).

 -   Install ossutil in Windows \(Windows 64-bit system is used as an example\).
     1. Download the ossutil installation package.